 You can help by sharing your thoughts.
 What do you think are some of the best parts of your interactions with patients?
 What are your pain points?
 What could we (the collective we) be doing better?
 Tell us.
 You can also comment on a Flip already posted or submit your own on the community page.

 I’m a patient — how can I get involved?

 If you’ve ever been a patient, you’re an expert!
 We want to hear from you.
 What drove you crazy about your last doctor’s visit?
 What did you wish you knew or had when you walked in the door?
 What about when you got home?
 Comment on a Flip here, or submit your own.

-If you didn't find the answer you needed here, submit your question through our contact form and we'll get back to you.
+Didn't find what you were looking for?
+Submit your question through our contact form and we'll get back to you.